Dragontory/CSE5234-Lab/README.md

 # CSE5234-Lab / jetstore

-A small Create React App project named `jetstore` used for CSE5234 lab exercises.
+A small Create React App project named `jetstore` used for CSE5234 lab.

 ## What this is